 - We are the reason they exist.
 Hotels and restaurants need food like chips every day of the year, regardless of where the potatoes come from.
 The middle-man economy ensures that this happens.

 - The business is hard work.
 The trades and operations are done very early in the morning, and end at about sunrise.
 This may tie in with the Equitel loans that start at 1 a.m. peak and are disburse by 5 a.m. before Equity Bank branches even open.
 When you visit a market in the daytime, you see retail trade & prices, while the wholesale business has already been completed.

-- There is honor in this: Middle-men will under-cut each over deals, but will not cross each other on payments, which they do via mobile money or bank deposits.
+- There is honour in this: Middle-men will under-cut each over deals, but will not cross each other on payments, which they do via mobile money or bank deposits.